Piotr1215/kubernetes-operators/README.md

 # Kubernetes Operators

-The true power of Kubernetes is not the ability to orchestrate containers, but rather it's extensible API and [Control Plane](https://containerjournal.com/kubeconcnc/kubernetes-true-superpower-is-its-control-plane/).
-Kubernetes operators are at the core of this extensibility.

-With containerization and container orchestration rapidly increasing
+With containerization and container orchestration rapidly increasing,

 > According to the [Cloud Native Survey from 2020](https://www.cncf.io/blog/2020/11/17/cloud-native-survey-2020-containers-in-production-jump-300-from-our-first-survey/), the usage of containers in production jumped **300%**

-The usage of tools like Kubernetes is only going to increase.
-There is a difference between using Kubernetes and being able to extend it.
+the usage of Kubernetes is only going to increase, but there is a difference between using Kubernetes and being able to extend it.

-Kubernetes is designed as a platform to build platforms and operators are the ultimate extensibility tools.
+Kubernetes is designed as **a platform to build platforms** and operators are the ultimate extensibility tools.

+The true power of Kubernetes is not just the ability to orchestrate containers, but rather it's extensible API and [Control Plane](https://containerjournal.com/kubeconcnc/kubernetes-true-superpower-is-its-control-plane/).
+Kubernetes operators and control loops are how the internal machinery of everyone's favorite container orchestrator works.

-In this article we will look at operator pattern, learn when it is appropriate to use an operator.
-Finally we will explore operator's component architecture.
+In this article we will look at the operator pattern, learn when it is appropriate to use an operator.
+Finally we will explore operator's  architecture.

 ## Kubernetes Architecture

-Before we start learning about operators, let's get a quick refresher on Kubernetes architecture:
+Before we start looking into operators, let's get a quick refresher on Kubernetes architecture:

 ![k8s-architecture](http://www.plantuml.com/plantuml/proxy?cache=yes&src=https://raw.githubusercontent.com/Piotr1215/kubernetes-operators/master/diagrams/kubernetes-architecture.puml&fmt=png)
 <p style="text-align: center;"><small>Kubernetes Architecture</small></p>